hoereth/google-static-map-creator/README.md

 ### Markers

-If there is more than one annotation present, the map's center and zoom will be set automatically.
+If there is more than one annotation present, the map's center and zoom will be set automatically by Google.

 ```java
 StaticMap map = new StaticMap(400, 200, googleApiKey);